rameshmisra/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Project Writeup

+Starting with the steps outlined in the Project Walkthrough video, I implemented the Behavior Planning routine.
+Instead of using a Cost function, I used a logical process using the concepts outlined in the Finite State Machine discussion in the Behavior Planning lecture.
+I was concerned that tuning the Cost functions, and optimizing them could very rapidly become unweildy, with changes having unanticipated consequences.
+The Finite State Machine implemented has 3 states: Keep_Lane, Prepare for Change Lane, and Change Lane.
+The trigger for changing states is proximity to the vehicle in front (same lane as ego_car).
+Unless the ego_car comes up to a slow moving vehicle ahead,the ego_car will attempt to maintain current lane and drive at a speed of 49MPH (just below the 50MPH speed limit).
+The allowable proximity is dependent on ego_car's speed-- at higher speeds greater clearance must be maintained, analogous to the "2-second rule" drivers are instructed to follow; this calculation is performed on line 310 in main.cpp.
+A lane change is predicated on backwards proximity to vehicles in other lanes (and forward too), so that a lane change should not be attempted if a car is not adequately far behind (30m) or is traveling significantly faster (+10mph) than the ego_car.
+I may need to increase the speed threshold (from 10mph to 20mph) for greater robustness.
+The logic for Behavior Planning is in lines 346 to 385.

+Sensor Fusion data being fed back from the simulator is used to track vehicles that are in close proximity to the ego_car, based on their Frenet s (displacement) coordinate.
+The code for the tracker is in lines 293-330.
+There was a glitch in calculating the distance between the ego_car and other cars as the track looped over itself after 6945.5m; the correction on line 187 corrects for this.

+The trajectory generation is identical to the discussion in the walk through and utilizes the spline library for smoothing the trajectory.
+I extended the trajectory generation horizon to 75 points to help further smoothen point transitions.

+### Results
+The ego_vehicle is able to go around the track a number of times, usually without any incidents, and meeting all six of the criteria listed in the rubric.
+However, I believe that the "Sensor Fusion" reported speed of other vehicles is sometimes incorrect, and speeds of vehicles behind the ego_car get calculated to under 20mph, even as they came closer to the ego_car generally traveling above 30mph.
+It is possible that the simulator may be significantly modulating speeds of adjacent vehicles in order to challenge the ego_car.
+I have noticed situations where the other cars "trap" the ego_car (nicely implemented simulator), which does simulate worst case scenarios that are less likely to occur in the real world, even though I concede that a self-driving car ought to be able to handle any scenario in order to be better than a human driver.
+Under such a situation, based on the logic implemented, the ego_car just stays in the same lane accelerating & decelerating like the surrounding cars in order to prevent a collision, but then is stuck traveling at a low average speed, and is unable to slow down significantly and then switch over 2 lanes over where there is no obstruction.

+Using a cost function based approach that also looks at potential trajectories two lanes over, should enable the ego_car to get out of situations when it is surrounded by slow cars on three sides and a road boundary on the other.
+I am looking at implementing that as well, but submitting the project as it meets the rubric criteria.
+I would also like to evaluate the impact of slower computational hardware in order to make the system more robust; I ran the code on an i7-7700k cpu with a dedicated graphics card.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).